-• How to Cope with Trauma Triggers
+Using Mindfulness to Cope with Trauma Flashbacks

-How to Cope with Trauma TriggersYou’re having a normal day until you suddenly become scared or intensely sad.
+You’re having a normal day when you suddenly feel scared or intensely sad.
 Your breathing accelerates and you feel on edge.
-Other times you may become tired with things around you feeling foggy and dreamlike.
+Other times you become tired and everything around you feels foggy.
 Noises sound far away, like they’re coming from a tunnel.

 What are Trauma Triggers?

-How Mindfulness Helps Manage Trauma Triggers
+How Mindfulness Helps with Trauma Flashbacks

 Mindfulness is the act of practicing present moment awareness by focusing your attention on whatever is happening in the moment.
 Mindfulness reassures the mind that you are safe in the present and not back in the past.
 Mindfulness also involves the practice of accepting your emotions without judgment so that you feel less disturbed by intense feelings.

-Therapy Exercises for Managing Trauma Triggers
+Mindfulness Exercises for Managing Flashbacks

-There are many exercises and techniques to help you strengthen mindfulness skills.
 Below are some introductory exercises to start practicing mindfulness.
 These exercises can be helpful when experiencing anxiety, intrusive thoughts, worry, or flashbacks.

 5 and Describe: Engage each of your five senses to increase your awareness of the present moment.
 List and describe 5 things you can see, touch, smell, hear, and taste in the present.
 Having mints or candy on hand can be helpful for engaging the sense of taste.